loggy01/alpharing/README.md

   --use_gpu_relax=<whether to relax with GPU i.e. True or False>
 ```
 > [!NOTE]
 > Replace argument values with your own.
+AlphaFold2 databases named with dates may differ.

 > [!WARNING]
 > These are the minimum requirements to run AlphaRING.
-Specific users (particularly HPC users) may need to include other modules and more in their shell script.
+Specific users (particularly HPC users) may need to include more in their shell script.

 ## Downstream analysis